 - What's your name?

 - What are you studying?

-- What is a piece of media (book, movie, TV show, album)

-that you recently enjoyed?
+- Do you have any pets?
+If not, what kind of pet would you choose to have?

 Code of Conduct

 Be kind, have fun

 We value the involvement of everyone in the community.
 We are committed to creating a friendly and respectful place for learning, teaching, and contributing.